 A rich, long history.

 Zion has been a place of worship and ministry since 1903.
 Immigrant families from Norway at the turn of the 20th century wanted a church to hear God's word in Norwegian, where they could gather to give praise to God and preserve their culture in a new country.
 Since 1903, Zion (first named Immanuel Lutheran near Custer, WA) has continued to change and grow.
 The congregation first met in members' homes, then in a school house and finally in their own church building constructed in 1909.
 At certain points in its history, Zion has been a part of multi-point or two-point parishes, sharing a pastor with other congregations.
+Zion is a congregation of the Evangelical Lutheran Church in America and its Northwest WA Synod.
 Now, Zion is a rich mix of people of many cultures and backgrounds.
 Each has a different story of how God lead him or her to the church.
 A wonderful history of Zion's life was written in honor of the congregation's 100th anniversary and is available by calling the church office.